Crazy Taxi: Gameplay

 Starting with Crazy Taxi 2, the gameplay included the ability to pick up a party of passengers, each having a different destination.
 The number of passengers in the car multiplies the tip bonuses earned from stunt driving, while the total fare can only be earned once the last passenger is dropped off in time.
-Additionally, Crazy Taxi 2 introduced a new stunt move called the "Crazy Hop" that allowed the player to make the taxi jump to clear some obstacles or reach higher drivable surfaces.
+Additionally, Crazy Taxi 2 introduced a stunt move called the "Crazy Hop" that allowed the player to make the taxi jump to clear some obstacles or reach higher drivable surfaces.

-The console games have also featured a set of mini-games that require the player to meet a certain objective using one or more of the various "crazy stunts" within the game.
+The console games feature a set of mini-games that require the player to meet a certain objective using one or more of the various "crazy stunts".
 Some of these test the player's handling of a taxi, while others are more exaggerated, such as taxi bowling or pool.
 Some mini-games require the completion of others before they can be accessed.

-Prior to each game session, the player can pick one of several drivers and their associated cars; each car/driver has slightly different performance relating to factors such as speed and turning, that impact the game.
+Prior to each game session, the player can pick one of several drivers and their associated cars; each car/driver has slightly different performance relating to factors such as speed and turning that impact the game.